amontag974/BL3ClassMods/README.md

 Step 2: Pick the class mod that you want.

 Step 3: Choose the amount of desired points you want in each skill.
-You cannot have more than 5 points total between all three skills.
-You can choose less than 5 if you have no preference where the other points go.
+You will not be allowed to have more than 5 points between the three skills.
+The numbers in the select box will change based on your point selections.

 Step 4.
 Click the button to see the odds of getting that class mod roll.